Scrumplesplunge/kano/README.md

 A portmanteau of "bottom up", so named because it is the backend for the compiler.
 Bup exposes a stack machine instruction set and compiles to x86 assembly.

+Ideas for future features:

+  * Support for objects larger than a register (copying, function parameters, return values).
+  * Arbitrary (but static) sized integer arithmetic.

 Example program: